fuzyll/kuropaste/README.md

 sudo service apache2 restart
 ```

 ## Roadmap ##

 Short-Term:
 * Change primary keys in database from incrementing integers to unique base52
   IDs (these will be used as repository names after switching to Grit-backed
   pastes)
 * Paginate list and search functionality
+* Look into weird bug I got one time when pasting in some HTML

 Long-Term:
 * Add some unit tests or something so I know when I've broken everything